 The timely delivery of fertility prescriptions is essential for fertility treatments.
 If prescriptions are delivered late or become unavailable, it may result in postponement of a member's treatment cycle and member dissatisfaction with our solutions.
 We believe that our ability to maintain and grow the adoption of Progyny Rx is highly dependent on our success in maintaining an efficient pharmacy distribution network and our record of on-time delivery.
-The specialty pharmacies in our network could refuse to contract, demand higher drug pricing or take other actions that could result in higher medical costs or less attractive services for our members.
+The specialty pharmacies in our network could refuse to contract with us, demand higher drug pricing or take other actions that could result in higher medical costs or less attractive services for our members.

 Specialty pharmacies could face supply chain issues or regulatory delays impacting the availability or distribution of certain fertility prescriptions requiring drug substitutions that could result in higher medical costs or negatively impact our revenues, rebates and results of operations.
 We do not control the pricing strategies or supply chains of our specialty pharmacy partners, each of whom may be impacted by general economic considerations including inflation and other independent considerations and drivers that are outside our control and each of whom has the ability to set or impact market price for different prescription medications.
 We also cannot provide any assurance that we will be able to continue to renew our existing contracts, current negotiated pricing or discounts, or enter into new contracts on a timely basis or under favorable terms enabling us to service our members profitably.
 If we are not successful in maintaining our relationships with the specialty pharmacies in our network, are otherwise unable to maintain an efficient pharmacy distribution network, or if a significant disruption thereto should occur, it may adversely affect our business, financial condition and results of operations.
-For example, in October 2022, the manufacturer of Menopur temporarily paused delivery of the drug, which has created a shortage in supply, as they await the FDA's approval to changes that were made in the manufacturing process of one of their suppliers.
-While we do not currently expect the Menopur shortage to negatively impact member utilization because clinicians are able to employ a combination of alternative medications to replicate the effects of Menopur, we do anticipate a temporary impact to our revenue and results of operations.
-A prolonged halt to the production of Menopur could continue to result in a negative impact to our revenue and results of operations.
+For example, between October 2022 and November 2022 the manufacturer of Menopur temporarily paused delivery of the drug, which created a shortage in supply, while they awaited FDA approval to changes that were made in the manufacturing process of one of their suppliers.
+While we do not currently expect future Menopur shortages, due to the recent supply chain changes and disruptions there is a possibility of a prolonged halt to production of medications relied on by Progyny members that could negatively impact our revenue and results of operations.